4. The Baby

 Lots of support, and encouragement.
-Expert advice from the Team.
+Expert advice from your Team.
 Midwives, health visitors, doctors and, of course your mother, aunt, sister or friend may just have seen it all before.

-Taking the long term view and being patient .
+Try to take the long term view and be patient .
+Everything is a phase.
 We all develop at different speeds and sometimes you have to take parenting a day at a time, and be prepared for as many ups as downs in those first few weeks and months.